opencog/sensory/DesignNotes-K.md

 point.
 And yet, they reveal a "fluid design boundary": adding new methods called `follow()` and `watch()` feels entirely natural.
-The names reflect the functions they will provide, and the functions are generic enouch that one imagines there will be other sensory nodes that will want to provide these functions.
+The names reflect the functions they will provide, and the functions are generic enough that one imagines there will be other sensory nodes that will want to provide these functions.
 These could have been accepted into the C++ code.
 But they would cause down-stream issues.
 Right?